 Do Green Homes Have Higher Resale Value in Salt Lake City?

-Energy efficient, sustainable homes are characterized by their use of sustainable materials, and less volatile chemicals.
+Energy-efficient, sustainable homes are characterized by their use of sustainable materials and less volatile chemicals.
 Green homes are finished with Energy Star-rated appliances and lighting fixtures.
 And these homes also employ innovative air handling systems and home sealing techniques.
-These features save homeowners money over the course of time when they are living in the home, but are energy efficiency and sustainability features that increases the resale value of your home?
+These features save homeowners money over the course of time when they are living in the home, but are energy efficiency and sustainability features that increase the resale value of your home?

 RESALE Value of Green Homes

 A July 2017 study by the University of Texas at Austin and the U.S. Green Building Council (USBGC) recently found that homes built to meet green building standards such as LEED and ENERGY STAR are worth an average of $25,000 more than conventional homes.
 The Green Homes study looked at more than 3,800 green-certified homes, including LEED-certified homes, built in the Austin-Round Rock MSA between 2008 and 2016 to determine if certification raised the resale value of homes.